phamtec/dsurf/README.md

 ## Current Focus

-- Testability!
-This project is getting too complex and point and click to design new features is painful.
+- Undo system.
+-- I was trying to avoid this but deleting nodes is easy and we need a way for you to easily get back to where you were.
+It's not that hard :-)

 ## Pipeline